niedzielski/cb/readme.md

 ### Dependencies

-All major operating operating systems are supported with the following
+All major operating systems are supported with the following
 dependencies:

 - Linux: xclip (eg, `sudo apt install xclip`).